-Make sure you know you want rock or gravel mulch, because it's more permanent than bark mulch and has some downsides.
+When you put landscaping rocks down, you create a more permanent ground covering than bark mulch.
 Rock mulches work better in areas without plants or where perennial heat-loving plants grow, such as in a desert landscape, rock garden or xeriscape.
 Migrating rocks can permanently compromise the quality of the soil beneath, or become a danger if they get into the path of a lawnmower.
 Lining the bed properly and installing the rock mulch correctly help minimize these concerns.

 Prepare the Site

-Any weeds, grass or plants under the rock mulch will grow through if you don't remove them.
+Any weeds, grass or plants under the rock mulch will grow through if you don't remove them before you put landscaping rock down.
 Pulling up the weeds, roots and all, keeps them from growing back.
 This also allows you to dig out the soil in the area 3 inches down so the rocks are level with the surrounding landscape or paved areas.
-You can also spray the area with a ready-to-use, broad-spectrum herbicide containing glyphosate to kill the plants and weeds.
-When using herbicides, wear gloves, long sleeves, long pants and eye protection, and follow all manufacturer safety and application warnings.
-Wait for at least two weeks after using a herbicide to do any planting in the area.
-Remove any dead vegetation before planting.